13. Network & Policy » IP Zone¶

 IP Zones are hierarchical, tree-like data structures that define the boundaries of the protected network and contain per-subnet settings.
 You must add all your network’s prefixes (IPs/IP blocks/subnets/ranges) to the IP Zones listed in Configuration » Network & Policy!

 To add a new IP Zone, go to Configuration » Network & Policy » [+] and select [IP Zone].
 You only need more than one IP Zone if you want to use different per-subnet settings for different Sensors.
 If this is the case, it may be easier to open an existing IP Zone that already includes your IP address ranges, and duplicate it by pressing the Export menu and then by selecting the second option.
-The other options allow you to view the configuration of every prefix in a single window, to output the content into a CSV format that can be parsed by scripts or imported into Excel, and to generate a backup file that can be imported into another Console or IP Zone.
+The other options allow you to view the configuration of every prefix in a single window, output the content into a CSV format that can be parsed by scripts or imported into Excel, and generate a backup file that can be imported into another Console or IP Zone.

 The IP Zone Configuration window is divided into two vertical sections.
 The buttons that manage prefixes are located in the upper part of the left-hand section.
 When a new prefix is added, the tree below automatically updates itself.
 The section on the right-hand side contains panels with user-provided settings for the selected prefix.